What Is the Guantanamo Survivors Fund?

 - job training.

-100% of the gifts received will go toward helping the men rebuild their lives.
 Your generous donation will help former Guantanamo prisoners overcome immediate hurdles and, we hope, start them toward sustainable livelihoods.

 Why Is the Fund Needed?

 Despite the fact that the United States is wholly responsible for the men’s predicament, the government all but abandons them after their transfer, leaving them in the dark as to the terms of their repatriation and resettlement, including the benefits to which they are entitled.
 These terms typically prevent the men from traveling to see their families and subjects them to constant surveillance.
 Too many lack access to medical care and social services, and the stigma of being a former Guantanamo prisoner coupled with language and cultural barriers make it difficult for them to find and retain jobs and to form friendships.
 A lack of funds often limits the men's contact with their loved ones, further worsening their isolation.

 Who We Are

 The Guantanamo Survivors Fund (GSF) is a collaboration of No More Guantanamos (a 501c3 public charity), Muslim Counterpublics Lab, Witness Against Torture, and Healing and Recovery After Trauma.
 Mansoor Adayfi is GSF Outreach Consultant.
 Our team will identify urgent requests and fulfill as many needs as donated funds permit.